• Skip to primary navigation

 • The Roux: Roux is the foundation for this delicious recipe.
 It only uses two ingredients - butter and flour.

 • The Holy Trinity: Many classic New Orleans recipes use the holy trinity of onions, celery, and bell pepper.
-Add garlic and you have the holy trinity with the “pope’s nose”!
-For the bell pepper, I used a combination of red, green, and yellow because that’s what I had on hand.
+Add garlic, and you have the holy trinity with the "pope's nose"!
+I used a combination of red, green, and yellow for the bell pepper because that's what I had on hand.
 You could, however, just use green bell pepper.

 How to Clean the Shrimp